Marketing strategies for small businesses

 In no particular order, here are some of the most popular digital marketing strategies for a small business.

 - Content marketing

 - Email marketing

 There is a lot of information to process, I know, but don’t get alarmed.
-I am going to take each step one by one, and I am going to offer specific examples for each of these steps.
+I will take each step one by one, and I will offer specific examples for each of these steps.